tomastrajan/grunt-ngsrc/README.md

 # ngsrc

-> Adds your angular.js source files to index.html automatically
+> tl;dr Find and add your Angular.js source files into index.html automatically

+Find and add Angular.js files to index.html automatically and in correct order (also applicable for source files of any other framework).
+Great for development builds, inspired by [usemin](https://github.com/yeoman/grunt-usemin) which I eagerly recommended for handling of production builds.

 ## Getting Started
 This plugin requires Grunt.